 Headlamps must be light enough to be worn all night, sealed against heavy rain or ocean spray, and tough enough to take hard use... for years.
 They also need to run for hours at higher outputs... and days at low power.

-My new H05B Cyclops ticks all these boxes, and then some!
+My H35B Cyclops ticks all these boxes, and then some!

 It's equipped with three Luminus SST20 LEDs which collectively deliver more than 2,000 lumens of clear white light on "turbo", more than 1,000 lumens on "high" and a sustainable 600+ lumens on "medium".